 Tahvi, Dylan, and I were lucky enough to have three days in Belgium on our trip, exploring three cities in those days: Brussels, Ghent, and Bruges.
 I’ll give you our “itinerary” so you can see what we did, and give you suggestions on what we would have done differently and what we loved.
-It’s probably assumed we are eating breakfast, lunch, and dinner every day but I’m listing it anyway because dining is a major part of our travel experience.
+It’s probably assumed we are eating breakfast, lunch, and dinner every day.
+I’m listing it anyway because dining is a major part of our travel experience.

 Day 1: Brussels